orstavik/pages-auth-demo/README.md

 # pages-auth-demo

-simple demo of github auth using cloudflare pages
+Simple demo of github auth using cloudflare pages